intel/libvpl/doc/spec/source/programming_guide/VPL_prg_session.rst

                and :cpp:func:`MFXCreateSession` to initialize implementations.

 .. important:: For backward compatibility with existent |msdk_full_name|
-               applications oneVPL session can be created and initialized by the legacy dispatcher through :cpp:func:`MFXInit` or
+               applications |vpl_short_name| session can be created and initialized by the legacy dispatcher through :cpp:func:`MFXInit` or
                :cpp:func:`MFXInitEx` calls.
 In this case, the reported API version will be 1.255 on |intel_r| platforms with X\ :sup:`e` architecture.